consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.010
+- view now actually searches for last names when specified.

+- generate_code now uses fetchone instead of fetchall.
+  This gives a tuple containing a single integer, rather than a list containing a tuple containing a single integer.

+- Added update_customer
+  This will allow the user to change anything about the customer's rewards program account without having to play with SQL.

 ### Version 0.09
 - Updated update_coupon
   update_coupon now checks to see if the coupon value is greater